 Treatment options for common pregnancy aches and pains include self-help home remedies as well as external help, such as physical therapy, from a health care professional such as an osteopath!

-Low Back Pain can be common in the later stages of pregnancy as your center of gravity changes & the weight of the baby pulls the pelvis forwards causing the lower back to arch, this results in a lot of strain of the muscles surrounding the lumbar region of the spine.
+Low Back Pain can be common in the later stages of pregnancy as your centre of gravity changes & the weight of the baby pulls the pelvis forwards causing the lower back to arch, this results in a lot of strain of the muscles surrounding the lumbar region of the spine.

 As pregnancy progresses your hips will externally rotate to allow more space for the growing baby.
 It's important to make sure your gluteal muscles remain supple and don't tighten excessively.